Octogeddon review — who knew that fighting as a giant octopus could be this fun?

 It’s not a long game

-If you’re a skillful player, you could finish the five levels of the game in perhaps five hours.
+If you’re a skillful player, you could finish Octogeddon’s five levels in perhaps five hours.
 I am not a skillful player, so I had to play it over and over again.
 If you lose all of your lives (which consist of multiple hearts, or damage points, per life), then you’ll lose the game.
 You start over and go again.
 But if you can make it through the levels and get to the final boss, you may not be as thrilled with the game.
 In other words, bad players will get a lot of enjoyment and replayability out of this game.
 Good players will finish it too quickly.

 Conclusion